benknoble/hello-world/notes/bash-LSCOLORS.md

 9.   executable with setgid bit set
 10.  directory writable to others, with sticky bit
 11.  directory writable to others, without sticky bit

+The default is "exfxcxdxbxegedabagacad", i.e. blue foreground and default background for regular directories, black fore-ground and red background for setuid executables, etc.